-It also includes many small things that do save time and money such as doing household chores and driving children to their games and to school.
+It also includes many small things that do save time and money such as doing household chores and driving children to their games and school.

 Spouses and parents take the necessary steps to make sure their loved ones are safe.
 They take them to the doctors when they’re ill.
 When a spouse or parent dies, life becomes a lot harder for the survivors.

-What is loss of instruction and guidance?
+What is the loss of instruction and guidance?

 Every child learns about life from their parents as well as their teachers.
-Parents make sure kids are doing well in the school.
+Parents make sure kids are doing well in school.
 They help children with their social skills.
 Moms and dads work to select after-school activities and hobbies for their children.
 They help forge bonds with siblings, with aunts and uncles, and with the community.
 Parents guide their children’s religious beliefs.
 They attend recitals and other events.
 When one parent dies, the child loses many of these life-affirming necessities – even when the other parent tries to do the job of two parents.